attractivechaos/k8/README.md

 not 19.x or higher.
 It is also worth noting that node-18.20.x upgraded [c-ares][c-ares] which is now incompatible with older glibc.
 Node-18.19.1 is the most recent version that can be compiled on CentOS 7.
+On the other hand, Node-18.19.x cannot be compiled on MacOS with clang-15.
+Node-18.20.3 is known to work.

 ## API Documentations